kkritii/Verification-Code-Server/README.md

 ## Configuration

-Create a .env file in the root of the project and adding the following:
+Create a .env file in the root of the project and add the following:

 ```
 PORT=4000